 What Is Mottling Of Skin?

-Mottled skin can either be caused due to isolated factors or as a side effect of some medication.
+Mottled or blotchy skin can either be caused due to isolated factors or as a side effect of some medication.
 Medications prescribed for Parkinson’s disease are known to commonly cause this skin condition (2).

 Let us understand the common signs of mottled skin and how you can identify it.

 The most common symptom of mottled skin is purple or red patch or dappled appearance on the skin.
 A closer inspection may reveal a network of lacy-looking patches leading to an uneven, discolored skin tone.
 Other signs include pain in the lymph nodes or development of ulcers related to mottled skin.
 However, these symptoms are only based on anecdotal evidence.

 We will look into the causes of mottled skin in the next section.

 What Are The Causes For Mottling Of Skin?